NKulling/SWECO25/layer_standardization_example/README.md

 3) Re-sample the raster to the SWECO grid.
 4) Multiply the raster values by 100 and round them.
 5) Export the processed raster as a GeoTIFF file.

+The processed file is in the `output_folder` directory